Expunging a Criminal Record in Arizona | Expunged Criminal Records

-When you have a criminal conviction in Arizona, it unfortunately remains on your record until you are 99 years old.
+When you have a criminal conviction in Arizona, it, unfortunately, remains on your record until you are 99 years old.
 However, there is a way to handle these unpleasant circumstances.
-In this blog, we discuss the importance of expunging a criminal record in Arizona.
+This blog discusses the importance of expunging a criminal record in Arizona.

 What is Expungement in Arizona?

 When someone wants to expunge their criminal record in Arizona, they can do so through the legal process called “setting aside.”
 This procedure of setting a conviction aside won’t destroy court records.
-In fact, expunging a criminal record in Arizona does not actually seal or erase an arrest or conviction. expunging a criminal record changes the offense to read guilt has been set aside and the case is dismissed.
+Expunging a criminal record in Arizona does not seal or erase an arrest or conviction.
+Expunging a criminal record changes the offense to read guilt has been set aside, and the case is dismissed.

 Advantages of Expungement

-The advantage of expunging, or setting aside, your criminal conviction is a potential employer who runs a background check will see a set aside order.
+The advantage of expungement, or setting aside your criminal conviction is a potential employer who runs a background check will see a set-aside order.
 Not a conviction.
-It shows will show you have met all conditions of your sentence or probation.
-It also shows the court vacated your conviction and all charges were dismissed.
-Other advantages include being able to possess a firearm, voting and serving on a jury.
+It will show you have met all conditions of your sentence or probation.
+It also shows the court vacated your conviction, and all charges were dismissed.
+Other advantages include possessing a firearm, voting, and serving on a jury.